lsst-sqre/sqr-011/index.rst

 ---------

-As is standard practice in LSST, Docushare is used to archive all baslined changed-controlled documents.
-Our standard practice is to generate and deposit PDFs of the original content document (whatever it is original form - Word, LaTeX or ResT/web) into Docushare.
+As is standard practice in LSST, Docushare is used to archive all baselined changed-controlled documents.
+Our standard practice is to generate and deposit PDFs of the original content document (whatever it is original form---Word, LaTeX or reST/web) into Docushare.

 Zenodo
 ------